 When the weather is glorious, consider extending the celebration onto the chapel grounds.
 Guests can gather in the front courtyard to congratulate the happy couple as they emerge from the chapel, then walk over to the side courtyard for champagne and light hors d’oeuvres.
 For a festive touch, add a few umbrella-shaded tables, clad with linens and flowers.

-Many couples who get married in the Chapel of Our Lady make life easy on themselves by having their reception at the Presidio Officers’ Club, Golden Gate Club or the Log Cabin which are popular for all types of celebrations.
+Many couples who get married in the Chapel of Our Lady make life easy on themselves by having their reception at the Presidio Officers’ Club, Golden Gate Club, Observation Post or the Log Cabin which are popular for all types of celebrations.

 After the wedding, consider staying the weekend at the new Inn at the Presidio.
 Formerly the bachelor officers’ quarters, this historic 1903 Georgian Revival-style building has been remodeled into an elegant lodge.
 It features an inviting front porch with rocking chairs, a dining room, and an outdoor deck with a fire pit.
 From here you can enjoy everything the Presidio has to offer, including miles of hiking trails, wild open spaces and public and cultural events.